trinodb/trino/presto-docs/src/main/sphinx/connector/kafka-tutorial.rst

     twistr.consumer-secret=...
     twistr.kafka.brokers=localhost:9092

-Create a tweets table on Presto
+Create a tweets table on Trino
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add the tweets table to the ``etc/catalog/kafka.properties`` file: